 Professor Richard Sala was born and raised in Queens, NY.
 He enlisted in the Marine Corps in 1997 and served as an infantry Marine until 2007, achieving the rank of Staff Sergeant.
 His enlisted time included service with Marine Corps Ground Defense/Security Force, Guantanamo Bay, Cuba; 2nd Battalion, 6th Marines, Camp Lejeune, North Carolina; and 6th Marines Regimental Headquarters, Camp Lejeune, North Carolina.
-During this time, he deployed with the 24th Marine Expeditionary Unit, participating in operations in and around the former Yugoslavia, including Operation Dynamic Response in Kosovo.
+He deployed with the 24th Marine Expeditionary Unit during this time, participating in operations in and around the former Yugoslavia, including Operation Dynamic Response in Kosovo.

 In 2010, Professor Sala was selected for service as Judge Advocate through the Excess Leave Program.
 He attended Vermont Law School, graduating with a Juris Doctorate (Cum Laude) and a Masters in Environmental Law and Policy (Magna Cum Laude).
 He was also the recipient of the 2010 Maximilian W. Kempner Award, which Vermont Law presents to the student who best embodies civility, integrity, fair-mindedness, and public service.

 After completing law school, Professor Sala reported to Legal Services Support Team, Camp Pendleton, California, where he served as Trial Counsel, Legal Team Echo, and Trial Counsel and Officer-in-Charge, Legal Team Delta.